SAME: Stabilized Mixture-of-Experts for Multimodal Continual Instruction Tuning: Comprehensive Study on MCIT methods

 \section{Comprehensive Study on MCIT methods}

 In this section, we provide details of the methods compared in the main paper.
+The specifics of each compared method are outlined as follows: \begin{itemize} \item \textbf{Replay-LoRA}: A rehearsal-based baseline that integrates a fixed-size episodic memory buffer with LoRA fine-tuning.
+During each incremental task, it stores a representative subset of historical multimodal instructions and jointly optimizes the low-rank adapters using both current and replayed samples.
+This explicit data rehearsal strategy effectively constrains parameter drift and mitigates catastrophic forgetting while preserving parameter efficiency.

-The specifics of each compared method are outlined as follows: \begin{itemize} \item \textbf{MoELoRA}: This method extends LoRA-based fine-tuning to a Mixture-of-Experts architecture for continual instruction tuning, where each task activates a subset of LoRA experts via a learnable router, enabling parameter-efficient adaptation across sequential tasks without rehearsal.
+\item \textbf{MoELoRA}: This method extends LoRA-based fine-tuning to a Mixture-of-Experts architecture for continual instruction tuning, where each task activates a subset of LoRA experts via a learnable router, enabling parameter-efficient adaptation across sequential tasks without rehearsal.

 \item \textbf{Continual LLaVA}: This approach introduces a low-rank pool of proxy-increment embedding pairs to support rehearsal-free continual instruction tuning.
 For each input instruction, it selects relevant embeddings based on textual similarity and aggregates previously selected embeddings via learnable weights, enabling efficient knowledge integration across tasks.